modm API documentation

 :

-Logging via the SWO trace pin is supported via OpenOCD and the modm:platform:itm
+Logging using the SWO protocol is supported by the modm:platform:itm

-Logging via the RTT protocol is supported via OpenOCD and the modm:platform:rtt
+Logging using the RTT protocol is supported by the modm:platform:rtt

 (* only ARM Cortex-M targets)